NicoDic98/tej-flow-lectures/exercises.md

   * Show that the expectation value of the _unnormalized_ reweighting factors
     $w(U) = e^{-S(U)}/q(U)$ is the partition function, $$\mathbb{E}_{q}[w] = Z$$.

+## Neural network fits
+We fitted the $\mathrm{sinc}(x)$ function using a simple neural network (NN).
+  * Improve the quality of the fit by varying the network size, training time, and choice of sampled distribution for training data.
+  * Extra: Use a NN to fit an interesting function in 4D.
+For example, you might choose the 1-loop Euclidean integrand
+    $$f(q) = (q^2 + m^2)^{-1} ((q-p)^2 + m^2)^{-1}$$
+    using an arbitrary fixed external momentum $p$.

+## Toy learned flow
+We used the reverse KL divergence to learn the Gaussian mixture distribution, which suffers from "mode-collapse" (overfitting to specific peaks).
+  * Train the same flow using the forward KL divergence.
+You should observe the "mode-covering" behavior of the flow in this case.
+  * Extra: Improve the quality of the fitted model by varying the model size, training time, and/or training strategy.